All Products

 for pkg in docker.io docker-buildx-plugin docker-ce-cli docker-ce-rootless-extras docker-compose-plugin docker-doc docker-compose podman-docker containerd runc; do sudo apt-get remove -y $pkg; done

-2. Uninstalling Docker does not automatically remove images, containers, persistent volumes (PVs), or networks.
-This data is stored in the /var/lib/docker/ directory by default.
-You must manually delete this directory.
+2. Uninstalling Docker does not remove images, containers, volumes, or networks stored in /var/lib/docker/.
+Manually delete this directory if needed.

 1. Install Docker Community Edition.